 Grouping in Flutter DataGrid (SfDataGrid)

 Grouping in a DataGrid involves organizing and categorizing data based on specific criteria or field values.
-This feature enables the grouping of related records together, forming a hierarchical structure within the SfDataGrid.
+This feature enables you to group related records together, forming a hierarchical structure within the SfDataGrid.
 Each group is represented by the CaptionSummaryRow that displays at the top of each group and holds the caption summary value of that group.

 By default, the DataGrid doesn’t show the group’s caption summary value.
-To showcase the caption summary value, it is necessary to override the DataGridSource.buildGroupCaptionCellWidget method.
-This method receives the caption summary value as a parameter.
-Consequently, you will be required to return the necessary widget containing the summary value.
+To display the caption summary value, you need to override the DataGridSource.buildGroupCaptionCellWidget method.
+This method receives the caption summary value as a parameter, allowing you to return the necessary widget containing the summary value.

 Programmatic grouping